lwindolf/liferea/README.md

 If you want to help with testing grab the latest tarball or follow GIT master and write bug reports for any functional problem you experience.
-If you have time help with bug triaging the SF tracker.
-Check if you see any of the open bugs on your setup.
+If you have time help with bug triaging.
+Check if you see any of the open bugs that are not yet confirmed.

 ###### *Debugging Crashes*